Sienci-Labs/Resources/lmmk2/advanced/ytsb-lmk2-longboard-details.md

 #### grbl Firmware

-Download links to LongMill firmware can be found here: <a href="https://resources.sienci.com/view/lm-grbl-firmware/">https://resources.sienci.com/view/lm-grbl-firmware/</a>
+Download links to LongMill MK2 firmware can be found here: <a href="https://resources.sienci.com/view/lmk2-grbl-firmware/" target="_blank" rel="noopener">https://resources.sienci.com/view/lmk2-grbl-firmware/</a>

 For information about flashing your Arduino with new firmware, please visit the link above or visit the instructions provided in the grbl Wiki: <a href="https://github.com/gnea/grbl/wiki/Flashing-Grbl-to-an-Arduino" target="_blank" rel="noopener">https://github.com/gnea/grbl/wiki/Flashing-Grbl-to-an-Arduino</a>

-#### Default LongMill grbl EEPROM settings
+#### Default LongMill MK2 grbl EEPROM settings

-The LongBoard comes with EEPROM settings set to work best with the LongMill.
+The LongBoard comes with EEPROM settings set to work best with the LongMill MK2.
 For information about what each setting is and what it does, please visit: <a href="https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration" target="_blank" rel="noopener">https://github.com/gnea/grbl/wiki/Grbl-v1.1-Configuration</a>

 You may need to change EEPROM settings if you wish to add additional functionality, such as limit switches or spindle control.

 Each setting can be changed to suit the user and their machine.
-We recommend that LongMill users keep the same default settings for their machines, and check their settings if they are having issues.
+We recommend that LongMill MK2 users keep the same default settings for their machines, and check their settings if they are having issues.

-To see the **list of LongMill default EEPROM settings** and for more EEPROM info, please visit: <a href="https://resources.sienci.com/view/lm-EEPROM-settings/" target="_blank" rel="noopener">https://resources.sienci.com/view/lm-eeprom-settings/</a>
+To see the **list of LongMill MK2 default EEPROM settings** and for more EEPROM info, please visit: <a href="https://resources.sienci.com/view/lmk2-eeprom-settings/" target="_blank" rel="noopener">https://resources.sienci.com/view/lmk2-eeprom-settings/</a>

 ## Inputs and outputs

 ### Power and switch

-Rev1.4 of the LongBoard comes with a detachable emergency stop button that can be plugged into the controller to kill power to the controller in the case of emergency or just to turn the machine off.
+The LongBoard comes with a detachable emergency stop button that can be plugged into the controller to kill power to the controller in the case of emergency or just to turn the machine off.

 ![](/_images/_longmill/_advanced/_12_LBDetails/lm_lbdeets_p3_Estop.png){.aligncenter .size-medium}